RetroAchievements/docs/docs/general/standalone-support.md

 ## What Are the Requirements to Work on a Standalone

-Standalone support cannot be proposed by just about anyone, with strict non-negotiable requirements that must be met.
+Standalone support cannot be proposed by just about anyone, as there are strict non-negotiable requirements that must be met.

 - The proposer must either be a Developer on RetroAchievements, or a Junior Developer with at least one published set.
 As these achievement sets still have to follow our global [Achievement Design](https://docs.retroachievements.org/developer-docs/achievement-design.html) rules.
 This is not something we can trust anyone with who has not showed us their proficiency in set design before.
    - Alternatively, the proposer may suggest a standalone without having developed a set, but must do so with the support of a RetroAchievements Developer who will be in charge of set design.